 Few absolutely must have power sliding side doors, but they're something we like and are handy in a number of situations.
 GM actually invented power doors years ago, so it's a bit perplexing that those on the Uplander seem a little slow to open, close and lock (as are Nissan's).
 Perhaps GM's engineers designed the operating mechanism with safety foremost in their thinking.
 More likely, they were responding to cautionary intervention from corporate liability attorneys.
 We were also struck by the lack of any power liftgate assist, despite Uplander's overall high level of standard equipment.

-The Uplander is one of four minivans offered by GM's various brands.
-It shares its engine, transmission, chassis and general dimensions with the Buick Terraza, Pontiac Montana and Saturn Relay.
+With the recent demise of the Pontiac Montana, Uplander is one of three minivans offered by GM's various brands.
+It shares its engine, transmission, chassis and general dimensions with the Buick Terraza and Saturn Relay.
 There are slight styling differences, to be sure, and each division has its own rational as to why its minivan looks like it does and why it will appeal to a certain type of buyer.
-Whatever the thinking behind each might be, price differences between the four are negligible when comparably equipped.
-At the bottom is the Uplander, with suggested retail prices $135 lower than those for the Saturn Relay, which sits next up the pecking order in GM's minivan hierarchy.
-Above them are the Montana with the Terraza at the top of the line.
-The choice between brands could come down to satisfaction with a particular dealership, lot location, which dealer is willing to cut the best deal, or, most likely, which styling you like the best.
+Whatever the thinking behind each might be, price differences among the four are negligible when comparably equipped.
+(The base Relay, a long-wheelbase model, is priced between the short and long versions of the Uplander LS; the Terraza is the top of the line.)
+The choice among brands could come down to satisfaction with a particular dealership or lot location, which dealer is willing to cut the best deal, or, most likely, which styling you like the best.

 The instrument binnacle prominently features a large tach and speedometer.
 The dials are sharp and legible, and trimmed with a thin chrome ring that adds a classy touch.
 Window, mirror and lock switches are located in the driver's armrest, right where we like them.
 Lights are on the dash, next to the steering column; wipers on a stalk to the right.
 There are redundant audio controls on the steering wheel hub.